scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 ### Steps

 * Create an Azure virtual network on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations.
+* Create a bastion server on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).

 ## Step 2.
 Set up a database